"

 5. Rebellion: Individuals reject both the established goals and means, striving to replace them with alternative values and goals.

 e.
-Strain theory suggests that deviant behavior can result from the inability to resolve the tension caused by the gap between societal goals and the means available for achieving them.
-The specific form of deviance depends on the individual’s mode of adaptation.
+Strain theory proposes that deviant behavior may arise from the inability to resolve the tension caused by the gap between societal goals and the means available to achieve them.
+The specific type of deviance depends on the individual’s mode of adaptation.

 f.
-In essence, strain theory helps us understand how social structures and opportunities influence individuals’ choices and the potential for deviant behavior when these structures create a sense of frustration and blocked opportunities for success.
-It remains a valuable perspective in the field of criminology and sociology for examining the root causes of deviance and crime.
+Strain theory helps us understand how social structures and opportunities influence individuals’ choices and the potential for deviant behavior when these structures create frustration and blocked opportunities for success.
+It remains a valuable perspective in criminology and sociology for examining the root causes of deviance and crime.

 6. Watch Breaking Down How the Broken Windows Theory Promotes Racial Bias (theGrio Politics, January 29, 2022).
 Consider the unintended consequences of polices that are rooted deeply in criminological teachings (also embedded below).

 a.
-Thorsten Sellin suggests that the root causes of crime are found in different values about what is acceptable or proper behavior.
-Consider which norms are in at odds and how differently socialized groups solve problems.
+Thorsten Sellin suggests that the root causes of crime stem from different values about what is acceptable or proper behavior.
+Consider which norms are in conflict and how differently socialized groups resolve problems.

 b.
-Franco Ferracuti and Marvin Wolfgang have proposed the existence of a subculture emphasizing values that support violence and violent behavior.
+Franco Ferracuti and Marvin Wolfgang proposed that a subculture exists, emphasizing values that promote violence and aggressive behavior.

 c.
-They suggest that for members of these violent subcultures, violence can be a way of life and thus the users do not feel guilty about their aggressive behavior.
+They suggest that for members of these violent subcultures, violence is a way of life, so the users do not feel guilty about their aggressive behavior.

 a.
-Consider that the likelihood that a juvenile will react to strains with criminal behavior depends on a range of factors influencing the individual’s (1) ability to engage in legal coping, (2) costs of crime, and (3) disposition of crime.
-As you listen, isolate which aspects of music and the related experience are positive reinforcements that strengthen the ability of the youth to resist engaging in antisocial behavior.
+Consider that the likelihood of a juvenile reacting to strains with criminal behavior depends on various factors influencing the individual’s (1) ability to engage in legal coping, (2) the costs of crime, and (3) their disposition toward crime.
+As you listen, identify which aspects of music and the related experience serve as positive reinforcements that enhance the youth’s ability to resist engaging in antisocial behavior.

 To access the PPT file, click HERE.
 Note that files are updated regularly and as such might change in content and appearance.